alanoursland/Nongaussianity/README.md

 This comprehensive testing strategy ensures that our tools are validated across a wide spectrum of conditions, providing users with robust, tested methodologies for assessing Gaussianity in their data.

+### Working Notes

+#### Kurtosis difference in univariate vs multivariate
+We have "standard kurtosis" which for an n-dim Gaussian has an expected kurtosis of n*(n+2).

+And we have "excess kurtosis" which is "kurtosis - expected kurtosis" centered around 0.

+There is a way to calculate excess kurtosis directly without subtracting the expected kurtosis.

+Multivariate calculations sometimes use excess kurtosis by default.